-A subset of the acceptable solutions in Division B may establish criteria for particular types of designs (e.g. certain types of materials, components, assemblies, or systems).
-Often such subsets of acceptable solutions are all attributed to the same objective: Sanitation for example.
-In some cases, the designs that are normally used to satisfy this subset of acceptable solutions might also provide some benefits that could be related to some other objective: Protection of the Building or Facility from Water and Sewage Damage for example.
-However, if none of the applicable acceptable solutions are linked to Objective OP5, Protection of the Building or Facility from Water and Sewage Damage, it is not necessary that alternative solutions proposed to replace these acceptable solutions provide a similar benefit related to Protection of the Building or Facility from Water and Sewage Damage.
+A subset of the acceptable solutions in Division B may establish criteria for particular types of designs (e.g., certain types of materials, components, assemblies, or systems).
+Often such subsets of acceptable solutions are all attributed to the same objective: OH2, Sanitation, for example.
+In some cases, the designs that are normally used to satisfy this subset of acceptable solutions might also provide some benefits that could be related to some other objective: OP5, Protection of the Building or Facility from Water and Sewage Damage, for example.
+However, if none of the applicable acceptable solutions are linked to Objective OP5, it is not necessary that alternative solutions proposed to replace these acceptable solutions provide a similar benefit related to Protection of the Building or Facility from Water and Sewage Damage.
 In other words, the acceptable solutions in Division B establish acceptable levels of performance for compliance with the Code only in those areas defined by the objectives and functional statements attributed to the acceptable solutions.